Blog Articles

 Use Case: How is the number of store purchase orders changing month over month in 2025?

-Why it’s valuable: You not only see how many orders were placed; you identify how those numbers are shifting from month to month.
+Why it’s valuable: It doesn't only shows how many orders were placed; it identifies how those numbers are shifting from month to month.
 This reveals trends in store demand, seasonality, or the impact of campaigns and supply chain decisions.

 Why it requires a window function: To calculate month-over-month growth, you need to compare each month’s order count to the previous one, which requires a Percent Change OVER (ORDER BY month) window function.
 This keeps each row visible while showing how it changed from the previous month.